Skip to main content

 • You're deploying to production (use Docker Compose instead)

-• You need vLLM (the script sets up Ollama only)
+• You need a GPU-first vLLM setup immediately (the script prepares the Ollama local path)

 Manual Setup (Step-by-Step)